Navajo Generating Station

 Plant construction: Construction began in 1969.
 The first unit began producing electricity in 1974.
 Commercial operation of the other units began in 1975 and 1976.

 Construction costs: $650 million, including $200 million in environmental-control equipment.
-An additional $420 million was spent on new sulfur dioxide (SO2) scrubbers in the 1990s, and $45 million in 2009-11 to reduce nitrous oxide (NOx) emissions.
+An additional $420 million was spent on new sulfur dioxide (SO2) scrubbers in the 1990s, and $45 million was spent from 2009–11 to reduce nitrogen oxide (NOx) emissions.

 Employment: NGS is a critical source of employment for the Navajo Nation, employing nearly 500 full-time employees, more than 90% of whom are Navajo.